CobayaSampler/cobaya/docs/sampler_mcmc.rst

 If you don't know how good your initial guess for starting point and covariance of the proposal are, it is a good idea to allow for a number of initial *burn in* samples, e.g. 10 per dimension.
 This can be specified with the parameter ``burn_in``.
-These samples will be ignored for all purposes (output, covergence, proposal learning...)
+These samples will be ignored for all purposes (output, convergence, proposal learning...)

 .. _mcmc_speed_hierarchy: